Obtaining a commercial electrical certificate

 After completing an electrical inspection and testing, only qualified and competent electrical engineers can issue the electrical installation condition report or commercial electrical certificate.

-How much does a commercial electrical safety report (EICR) / certificate Cost?
+How much does a commercial electrical certificate cost in the UK?

 What are the benefits of having a commercial EICR certificate?